PoisotLab/MS_network_els/els_networks.md

 a host-parasite system, local abundances has also been identified as a key predictor of species interactions [@cana14een].
-Speaking more broadly, because interactions emerge from all of these ecological mechanisms, there is a need to develop a deeper understanding of them [@pois15swe].
+Speaking more broadly, because interactions emerge from all of these ecological mechanisms, there is a need to develop a deeper understanding of their variability [@pois15swe].
 Beyond the fundamental advance that this represents, this would allow to predict interactions based on external information [@mora15ibi].

-The realization of an interaction between individuals from the same or different populations within a community also have ecological consequences as it modifies the dynamics of at least one of the interacting populations, and through it, the ecosystem emerging properties.
+The realization of an interaction between individuals from the same or different populations within a community also have ecological consequences as it modifies the dynamics of at least one of the interacting populations, and through it, emerging properties.
 If we consider for instance a population A, its dynamics is not the same when it multiplies in isolation -- where it can grow exponentially if resources are unlimited [@malt98epp] or logistically otherwise [@verh38nlq] -- or when it is embedded